Thursday, December 26, 2024

-LED Strip Dimmer And Call Bell
+LED Strip Dimmer and Call Bell

 efy tested

 An LED dimmer circuit adjusts the brightness of LED strips, serving both as an energy-saving tool and a method to create aesthetic lighting.
 Call bells, designed to draw attention, are commonly used in various environments such as offices, hospitals and residential care homes.
-Here, we explore a simple 12V LED dimmer circuit, incorporating an LM556 dual timer IC, which also functions as a call bell.
-The LM556 dual timer IC houses two 555 timers within a single 14-pin package.
-In this LM556 PWM-based LED dimmer circuit, the brightness of the LEDs is effortlessly controlled using a potentiometer.
-The author’s prototype is shown in Fig. 1.

 Fig. 1: Author’s prototype tested on a breadboard in EFY Lab

-POC Video Tutorial In English
+POC Video Tutorial in English

-POC Video Tutorial In Hindi
+POC Video Tutorial in Hindi

-Circuit and working
+LED Dimmer Circuit and Working

 The circuit diagram of the LED strip dimmer and call bell, as shown in Fig. 2, is built around a 230V AC primary to 15V, 500mA secondary transformer (X1), a bridge rectifier (BR1), a 12V voltage regulator (LM7812, IC1), a dual timer (LM556, IC2), a MOSFET (IRFZ44, T1), a transistor (BC337, T2), an 8-ohm 0.5-watt speaker (LS1), and a few other components.